boschrexroth/node-red-contrib-ctrlx-automation/README.md

 ## Usage

-There is a new node which appears in the category 'ctrlX AUTOMATION' in your Node-RED palette.
+There are two new nodes which appear in the category 'ctrlX AUTOMATION' in your Node-RED palette.

 ![nodes.png](./doc/images/nodes.png)

 #### Data Layer Request

-This node allows to read or write to the ctrlX Data Layer.
+This node allows read, write or browse of items in the ctrlX Data Layer.
+To execute the request, the node needs to be triggered by an input `msg`.
+The arguments can be given in the node properties or programmatically via the input `msg`.

+#### Data Layer Subscribe

+This node allows to subscribe to value changes of an item in the ctrlX Data Layer.
+It is an input node, which does not need to be triggered, but automatically emits a new `msg`, when the value changes.
+This node is very efficient, because it does not poll but only publish server sent events.
+Monitoring of the value is done on server side.

+### Examples

 There are multiple example flows included which demonstrate how the node can be use.
 They appear under the Examples section of the library import menu in Node-RED.

 ![datalayer_request_examples.png](./doc/images/datalayer_request_examples.png)